pedrotgn/pyactor/doc/tutorial.rst

 it to the _ref list of the class (it yet must be in _ask or _tell).

-With this indication, pyActor will search for proxies in the parameters and make a new proxy for the actor in the context that the method will be executed (the actor's).
+With this indication, pyActor will search for proxies in the parameters and make a new proxy for its actor in the context that the method will be executed (the actor's).

 Bot has a method ``set_echo`` that gets the echo it will use by parameter.
 As